Five o'clock au gingembre 2008

 Five o'clock au gingembre by Serge Lutens

-Five o'clock au gingembre is a popular perfume by Serge Lutens for women and men and was released in 2008.
+A popular perfume by Serge Lutens for women and men, released in 2008.
 The scent is spicy-woody.
-It is still available to purchase.
-Pronunciation
+It is being marketed by Shiseido Group / Beauté Prestige International.

 Main accords